OpenDSA/OpenDSA/RST/en/Glossary.rst

       constant number of inputs.
 It could be a gross over-estimate of the truth.

+   variable-length coding
+      Given a collection of objects, a variable-length coding scheme assigns a code to each object in the collection using codes that can be of different lengths.
+      Typically this is done in a way such that the objects that are most likely to be used have the shortest codes, with the goal of minimizing the total space needed to represent an actual :term:`sequence` of objects, such as when representing the characters in a document.
+      :term:`Huffman coding <Huffman codes>` is an example of a variable-length coding scheme.
+      This is in contrast to :term:`fixed-length coding`.

    vector
       In set notation, another term for a :term:`sequence`.
       As a data structure, the term vector usually used as a synonym